 - 1. Read and discuss this Course of Studies booklet with your parents, paying particular attention to the following: - CBA graduation requirements - New York State Regents diploma requirements - Course descriptions - Course placement criteria - 2.
 Attend the guidance presentation on course placement and scheduling. - 3.
 Review the "Course-Placement Form" during the counseling presentation.
 If you have any questions about course placements, please see your current teacher. - 4.
 Review your required course placements and take the "Course-Placement Form" home for parental approval. - 5.
-Return the approved and signed "Course-Placement Form" to the Counseling Office by the due date indicated. - 6.
-If you or your parents have a question about placements, YOU MUST FIRST SPEAK WITH YOUR TEACHER.
-If after speaking with the teacher, you still have questions, or feel that a different placement should be considered, please contact the Assistant Principal for Academic Affairs by April 6, 2022.
+Return the approved and signed "Course-Placement Form" to the Counseling Office by the due date indicated. - If you or your parents have a question about placements, YOU MUST FIRST SPEAK WITH YOUR TEACHER.
+If after speaking with the teacher, you still have questions, or feel that a different placement should be considered, please contact your grade level Dean by March 25th, 2024.
 No changes will be made to course placements without teacher and administrative approval.